Islamic banking and finance: Wakalah

+Deposits in Islamic banking

-From the point of view of depositors, "Investment accounts" of Islamic banks – based on profit and loss sharing and asset-backed finance – play a similar role to the "time deposits" of conventional banks.
-(For example, one Islamic bank – Al Rayan Bank in the United Kingdom – talks about "Fixed Term" deposits or savings accounts).
+From the point of view of depositors, the "investment accounts" of Islamic banks – based on profit and loss sharing and asset-backed finance – play a similar role to the "time deposits" of conventional banks.
+(For example, one Islamic bank – Al Rayan Bank in the United Kingdom – offers "fixed term" deposits or savings accounts).
 In both, the depositor agrees to hold the deposit at the bank for a fixed amount of time.
 In Islamic banking return is measured as "expected profit rate" rather than interest.

-"Demand deposits" of Islamic financial institutions, which provide no return, are structured with qard al-hasana (also known as qard, see above in Charitable lending) contracts, or less commonly as wadiah or amanah contracts, according to Mohammad O. Farooq.
+"Demand deposits" of Islamic financial institutions, which provide no return, are structured with qard al-hasana (also known as qard) contracts, or less commonly as wadiah or amanah contracts, according to Mohammad O. Farooq.

 Restricted and unrestricted investment accounts

 At least in one Muslim country with a strong Islamic banking sector (Malaysia), there are two main types of investment accounts offered by Islamic banks for those investing specifically in profit and loss sharing modes – restricted or unrestricted.